dotrosedotnet/Curdle-III/README.md

 #### Aspirations for next project:
 - make use of `*args` and `**kwargs`
 - use `pad` in `curses` to allow content beyond visible border
-- implement redrawing with window resizing
+- implement `curses` redrawing with window resizing